-The AM0 reference solar spectral irradiance distribution shall be in conformance with Table 10-1.
+The AM0 reference solar spectral irradiance distribution shall be in conformance with [Gueymard, C., 2018].

-1 This is total distribution sunlight, corresponding to an irradiance of 136,7 mW/cm² (solar constant) at AM0, on a plane surface tilted at 90° to the horizontal.
+1 This spectrum is, corresponding to an irradiance of 1361,1 W/m2 (solar constant) at AM0, on a plane surface under normal incidence.

-2 This table is based on the compilation of Christoph Wehrli, of the Physikalisch-Meteorologisches Observatorium / World Radiation Center, and is compatible with ISO 15387.
+2 The spectrum data along with related uncertainties per each wavelength can be obtained electronically from a link attached to [Gueymard, C., 2018].

-Total Irradiance of the Sun simulator
+Total Irradiance of the Solar simulator

 ECSS-E-ST-20-08_0090811